Joyion/BlackRoseLabelWebsite/README.md

-A design for a fictional record label's website that i'm working now.
+A design for a fictional record label's website
 You can view it here: https://joyion.github.io/BlackRoseLabelWebsite/